What is Dry Eye?

 - Fat-based oils

-- A thin, watery fluid
+- A watery fluid

 This combination normally keeps the surface of your eyes lubricated, smooth and clear.
 Problems with any of these layers can cause dry eyes.
 When this happens, blinking cannot create the moist “tear film” needed to protect and soothe the eye.
 The discomfort that results from dry eyes may affect how you see.
-In rare cases, dry eye can decrease your vision.
+In some cases, dry eye can decrease your vision.
 Proper care and treatment can help relieve your symptoms of dry eye.

 What are the causes?

 Dry eye is common, with more than 16 million Americans having moderate to severe symptoms.
-Women are twice more likely to develop dry eye than men.
+Women are twice as likely to develop dry eye than men.
 Women who are pregnant, on certain types of birth control, hormone replacement therapy, or experiencing menopause are also more likely to have dry eye.